groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/email-to-xltx.md

 draft: false

 ############################# Head ############################
-head_title: "XPS to XLTX Converter – Convert XPS to XLTX in C# .NET"
+head_title: "EMAIL to XLTX Converter – Convert EMAIL to XLTX in C# .NET"
-head_description: "How to convert XPS to XLTX in C# .NET using a few lines of code?
+head_description: "How to convert EMAIL to XLTX in C# .NET using a few lines of code?
 Use GroupDocs documents conversion APIs to convert 160+ file formats."

 ############################# Header ############################
-title: "Convert XPS to XLTX in C#"
+title: "Convert EMAIL to XLTX in C#"
-description: "Native and high performance XPS to XLTX conversion using server side GroupDocs.Conversion for .NET APIs, without the use of any software like Microsoft or Open Office."
+description: "Native and high performance EMAIL to XLTX conversion using server side GroupDocs.Conversion for .NET APIs, without the use of any software like Microsoft or Open Office."
 bg_image: "https://cms.admin.containerize.com/templates/aspose/App_Themes/V3/images/bg/header1.png"
 bg_overlay: false
 button: